Cal hosts Stewart and Santa Clara

 California Golden Bears (0-11, 0-2 Pac-12) at Santa Clara Broncos (10-3)

-The Golden Bears are 0-2 in road games.
-Cal has a 0-8 record against teams over .500.
+The Broncos are 7-1 in home games.
+Santa Clara has a 2-0 record in games decided by less than 4 points.

+The Golden Bears have gone 0-2 away from home.
+Cal gives up 67.3 points to opponents while being outscored by 9.7 points per game.

 TOP PERFORMERS: Keshawn Justice is shooting 33.0% from beyond the arc with 2.7 made 3-pointers per game for the Broncos, while averaging 12.8 points.
-Brandin Podziemski is shooting 44.5% and averaging 18.2 points over the last 10 games for Santa Clara.
+Brandin Podziemski is averaging 18.2 points, 8.7 rebounds, 3.1 assists and 2.4 steals over the last 10 games for Santa Clara.

-Devin Askew is scoring 18.2 points per game with 3.7 rebounds and 2.7 assists for the Golden Bears.
-Lars Thiemann is averaging 12.4 points and 6.7 rebounds over the last 10 games for Cal.
+Devin Askew is shooting 38.8% and averaging 18.2 points for the Golden Bears.
+Sam Alajiki is averaging 0.7 made 3-pointers over the last 10 games for Cal.

 LAST 10 GAMES: Broncos: 8-2, averaging 72.4 points, 35.7 rebounds, 13.7 assists, 6.1 steals and 4.4 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 68.4 points per game.